William Q. MacLean Jr.: Conflict of interest conviction

-In 1989, The Boston Globe, reported that after MacLean played a pivotal role in the passage of a bill that allowed PEBSCO Nationwide Retirements Investments to sell its services to local governments in Massachusetts.
+In 1989, The Boston Globe reported that after MacLean played a pivotal role in the passage of a bill that allowed PEBSCO Nationwide Retirements Investments to sell its services to local governments in Massachusetts.
 MacLean received $1 million in commissions from PEBSCO.
 In 1990, federal prosecutors convened a grand jury to look into MacLean's dealings with PEBSCO, but due to a lack of witnesses, the case was dropped in 1991.

 On February 2, 1993, a Suffolk County grand jury indicted MacLean on two counts of violating a provision in the state conflict-of-interest law that prohibits state employees from having a financial interest in state contracts.
 According to prosecutors, MacLean received half the fees former Attorney General Edward J. McCormack Jr. made from developing, constructing, and managing Fairhaven Village, a housing development for elderly and low-income residents that received state funding, through Sky High Realty Trust, a trust whose sole beneficiary was MacLean's wife, Marjorie.
 McLean was also accused of receiving a portion of the money ($278,090) PEBSCO earned by selling its plan to state employees through hidden payments made through Pilgrim Insurance Agency, which was also owned by McCormack.

 On February 5, MacLean pleaded guilty to both charges.
 He was ordered to pay the state $512,000 and serve one year of probation.
-MacLean has sought to plead nolo contendere, however after three judges refused to take a nolo contendere plea, he agreed to plead guilty so that the case would not be further delayed.
+MacLean had sought to plead nolo contendere, however after three judges refused to take a nolo contendere plea, he agreed to plead guilty so that the case would not be further delayed.
+It was the largest conflict of interest fine in state history.

 State law allows the board to invalidate the pensions of state workers who are convicted of crimes "applicable" to their jobs.
 On September 17, 1993, the state retirement stripped MacLean of his $23,000 a year pension.
 MacLean appealed the revocation.
 In 2000, the Massachusetts Supreme Judicial Court upheld the revocation of MacLean's pension.

-Personal life
+Personal life and death

-MacLean was married to Martha (George) and after eighteen years divorced, they have three children Doug, Kim and Lauren.
-MacLean's second wife was to Marjorie (McCarthy) MacLean for eighteen years, until her death from cancer on June 29, 1995.
-On April 30, 1998, he married Mary Jane Moran O'Donnell, the daughter of Rhode Island State Senator John Moran, in Newport, Rhode Island.
+MacLean married Martha George in 1956 and they divorced in 1976.
+They had three children.
+MacLean's second wife was Marjorie McCarthy for eighteen years, until her death from cancer on June 29, 1995.
+On April 30, 1998, he married the daughter of Rhode Island State Senator John Moran, in Newport, Rhode Island.

-MacLean owns homes in Fairhaven, Nantucket, and Jupiter, Florida.
+He owned homes in Fairhaven, Nantucket, and Jupiter, Florida.

+MacLean died on February 20, 2026, at the age of 91.